chicio/chicio.github.io/_posts/2019-04-07-flow-javascript-types-typescript.md

 * I run Flow to execute the static type checking on my code base with the command `../node_modules/.bin/flow`
 * I run flow-remove-types to strip Flow type annotations from JavaScript files.
 The generated files are saved in the folder `../_jsbuild/` specified in the destination folder flag `-d`.
 I also specified the `--pretty` option in order to be able to remove the whitespaces that flow-remove-types leaves in the source when it removes the types annotation.

-Below you can see the entire script I created (that you can find also [here](https://github.com/chicio/chicio.github.io/blob/master/_scripts/flow.sh "flow script")).
+Below you can see the entire script I created (that you can find [flow script also at this url](https://github.com/chicio/chicio.github.io/blob/master/_scripts/flow.sh "flow script")).

 ```shell
 #!/usr/bin/env sh